recursehex/Hybrid/README.md

 This is a frontend-only implementation focusing on lexical analysis, parsing, and AST construction.
 The compiler successfully parses:

 - C-style function syntax with typed parameters
-- Variable declarations with optional initialization
+- Variable declarations with mandatory initialization
 - Foreach loops with typed iteration variables
 - Expression statements and return statements